 London's Overhyped Tourist Traps and Overrated Sites

-I like to avoid nightmarish throngs, and London is often crowded.
-And it's expensive, often frightfully so.
+I like to avoid nightmarish throngs, and London is often overcrowded.
+Plus, the city is expensive, often frightfully so.
 You need to carefully assess whether overhyped London attractions are worth your time, money, and energy.
 Or whether you're zen enough to endure the wait to get into them.

 The problem isn't the destination -- London is historic, exciting, and ever-changing -- but where you're going.

 London's Biggest Tourist Traps: Mistakes To Avoid

 Here are 15 of the worst tourist traps and places you should skip or avoid in London.
 Granted, some of them are often described as must see sites for your London itinerary.